Update: March 2 2021

 - Contact our Children and Families team for information about supporting your child to return to school, for example using our Education Resources.

-- Talk to your child’s school about how they’re staying safe and how they’ll be able to support your child to return to school.
+- Share the I’m Still Me resources with your child's school and talk to them about they’ll be able to support your child to return to school.

 - Share information about the impacts of brain tumours and their treatment with your child’s school for example possible side effects of brain tumours.
 This can help them understand your child’s needs following a brain tumour diagnosis and support them as they return to school.